Level 4, 18 North Tce, Adelaide SA

 The Procedure + Surgical Techniques

 There are a variety of methods that can be used to correct congenital breast abnormalities, and it is sometimes necessary for these to be performed in stages.
 Your plastic surgeon will work with you to develop a surgical approach that will best achieve the aesthetic result you are after.
-Find comfort in knowing our surgeons are skilled in the latest techniques and applications for all breast surgery.
+Find comfort in knowing the surgeons practicing at Adelaide Plastic Surgery are skilled in the latest techniques and applications for all breast surgery.

 Breast surgery to correct congenital breast abnormalities is highly individual.
 It may require removing or rearranging some of the existing breast tissue, or augmenting an under-developed breast.
 The surgical correction of congenital breast abnormalities can be quite complex.
 For example, in tuberous or under-developed breasts, surgery may involve a two-stage approach.
 Tuberous breasts typically have a short distance between the breast fold and the nipple.
 Using a temporary device called a tissue expander in the first of a two stage correction, permits the skin of the lower part of the breast to slowly stretch out.
 This minimises stretch marks and provides balance to the breast by adding volume back to the area that is missing.
 A two stage procedure also gives patients some autonomy over the size, shape, look and feel of their reconstruction.
 The final result can be then be planned, usually with an implant and/or fat grafting procedures.
 Some patients require a breast lift and/or an areola reduction in this operation to improve symmetry and balance.